-Although travelers in Europe usually don’t think of them, you can often take great day trips by rail to many destinations.
+Although European travelers usually don’t think of them, you can often take great day trips by rail to many destinations.
 This lets you see a lot more without having to pack and unpack at every stop.

 Most travelers, however, only use their rail passes or buy tickets for long-distance travel, say traveling from Paris to Berlin or Rome to Zurich.
 But it makes sense to also use trains for day trips at your primary destination.

 Train trips in Europe are usually quite good and comfortable.
 With a rail pass or a discount, they are also relatively inexpensive.
-You can often cut those costs even more by making the trip on a comfortable modern bus, although frequently – but not always – the journey is longer.
+You can often cut those costs even more by making the trip on a comfortable modern bus.
+The caveat is that bus travel is although frequently – but not always – is longer.

-It’s easily doable in Europe, where significant places of interest are often close together and all connected by an excellent rail system.
-All over Europe, you’ll find a treasure trove of European day trips that are well worth tacking an extra day onto your itinerary.
+It’s easily doable in Europe, where significant places of interest are often close together.
+And they’re all usually connected by an excellent rail system.
+All over Europe, you’ll find a treasure trove of European day trips.
+Many are well worth tacking an extra day onto your itinerary.

 26 Good European Day Trips